UVVM/UVVM/doc/source/vip_wishbone.rst

 ==================================================================================================================================
 This VVC has built in Scoreboard functionality where data can be routed by setting the TO_SB parameter in supported method calls, i.e. wishbone_read().
 Note that the data is only stored in the scoreboard and not accessible with the fetch_result() method when the TO_SB parameter is applied.
-The Wishbone scoreboard is accessible from the testbench as a shared variable WISHBONE_VVC_SB, located in the vvc_methods_pkg.vhd, e.g. ::
+The Wishbone scoreboard is accessible from the testbench as a shared variable ``WISHBONE_VVC_SB``, located in the vvc_methods_pkg.vhd, e.g. ::

     WISHBONE_VVC_SB.add_expected(C_WISHBONE_VVC_IDX, pad_wishbone_sb(v_expected), "Adding expected");